milad-emami/milad-emami/README.md

 Frontend Developer
 ------------------

-Software Engineer, Experienced Frontend Developer, and Javascript Enthusiast.
-I have hands-on experience in HTML, CSS, JavaScript, React.js, and Next.js.
+Frontend engineer with over 2 years of experience developing web applications and products using HTML, CSS, javascript, typescript, react.js, next.js, and remix.js.
 I enjoy learning, and I'm always open to taking on new challenges helping me to improve myself and move forward.

 * ✉️  You can contact me at [milad.emami1025@gmail.com](mailto:milad.emami1025@gmail.com)